ismaeltovar/portfolio-site-discontinued2022/aboutme.md

 title: About Me
 ---

 Howdy!
 I'm Ismael Tovar, a High School student in the United States.
-I have a variety of interests, but I am mainly interested in technology and computers.
+I have a wide variety of interests, but I am mainly interested in technology and computers.
 Currently, I am learning Javascript, Html, CSS, and React.

 To checkout the projects I am working on, <a href="https://github.com/ismaeltovar?tab=repositories" target="_blank">click here</a>.